imaurer/awesome-chatgpt-plugins/understanding-wolframs-chat-gpt-plugin-manifest.md

 The documentation describes some [best practices](https://platform.openai.com/docs/plugins/getting-started/best-practices) which are helpful, but the [examples](https://platform.openai.com/docs/plugins/examples) initially provided are too generic to be useful.

+I decided to take a deeper look at the Wolfram plugin's `description_for_model` to get a better idea how to write a good one.

 ### Wolfram Manifest Breakdown